 Community Impact

 The College’s students, faculty, and staff implement and facilitate a number of public programs that provide students with hands-on learning experiences.
-In the School of the Arts, students, staff, and faculty execute a season of theatrical productions every semester through Emerson Stage; host Bright Lights, a series of free film screenings; and more.
+In the School of the Arts, students, staff, and faculty execute a season of theatrical productions every semester through Emerson Stage.
 In the School of Communication, a number of Emersonians run Emerson Polling, a nationally known polling organization; and Emerson community members work at an on-campus clinic, the Robbins Center, to help patients overcome communication challenges.
+In the School of Film, Television, & Media Arts, students and faculty are expanding the possibilities of creativity and storytelling using traditional and emerging production technologies.

 Additionally, the College is committed to making higher education more accessible to people who are incarcerated in Massachusetts.
 The mission of the Emerson Prison Initiative is to democratize access to college education for those who are marginalized.
 Students enrolled in the program obtain a bachelor’s degree in Media, Literature, and Culture.